maestro-server/webdocs/docs/userguide/graphs/gpdependencies.rst

 ------------

-After selected, you can select any application (will be active the app), and use plus button to add new dependecies.
+To connect in an application, you can click on plus button and select those applications; you can set the way those applications are connected, can be rest, grpc, tcp and etc.

 .. image:: ../../_static/screen/dependecy2.png